maxruby/OpenCV.jl/README.md

 ##Installation

-Install `julia 0.4.0-dev` and `Cxx.jl` according to the following [instructions](https://github.com/Keno/Cxx.jl/blob/master/README.md).
+Install `julia 0.5.0-dev` and `Cxx.jl` according to the following [instructions](https://github.com/Keno/Cxx.jl/blob/master/README.md).
 For Mac OSX, you can use the pre-compiled shared libraries (.dylib) and headers (.hpp) included in OpenCV.jl.
 However, you can also compile OpenCV from source with the instructions below.

+Note that building `julia 0.5.0-dev` may require some updates/fixes to LLVM itself (compiler-rt).
+Currently, if using XCode 7 on OSX 10.10.5, I had to use the following [fix](https://llvm.org/bugs/show_bug.cgi?id=24776) before the build process.

 #### OSX
 To compile OpenCV 3.0 (beta) on a 64-bit OSX system